wpheka/wc-search-orders-by-product/readme.txt

 1. Upload 'wc-Search-orders-by-product' to the '/wp-content/plugins/' directory or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Admin area -> WooCommerce -> WC Search Orders By Product Settings
+3. Go to Admin area -> WPHEKA -> WC Search Orders By Product Settings
 4. Go to Admin area -> WooCommerce -> Orders
 5. Done!